jetline0/RB_s2s/README.md

   for (j=0;j!=40;j++)
     Y[i]+=A1[i][j]*X[j];
 ```
-As we can see we scalar code that has:
+As we can see the scalar code that has:
   - 3 arrays:
     - Y with substript i is a load/store array
     - A1 with ij substripts is a load array